 The formation of these groups of countries has resulted in defining three, relatively different trajectories of development that vary both in terms of the overall level and the dynamics of change.
-In terms of the spread of the level of inequalities for the three resulting groups of countries (as for individual countries) it is true that the differences in inequalities were the largest in the 1950s and the smallest in the 1970s.
-From the 1970s on the differences in the level of inequality among the three types/groups of countries began to increase again.
+In terms of the spread of the level of inequalities for the three resulting groups of countries it is true that the differences in inequalities were the largest in the 1950s and the smallest in the 1970s.
+From the 1970s on the differences in the level of inequality among the three groups of countries began to increase again.

 The decrease in the overall level of Inequality index in access to tertiary education in Europe can be largely attributed to the countries of South-Western Europe.
 Historically, they have a predominantly catholic tradition with a steeper social hierarchy and more clearly stratified social groups and classes.
-The original levels of inequality in access to tertiary education in these countries that were by far the highest (the Inequality index in the 1950s was 63 on average, while it was by far the highest in Portugal and very high in Spain) began show a steady decrease in the following decades6.
-The Inequality index dropped to as low as the average level of 51 (i.e. 50 before the revision) after 2000.
-Still, inequalities in South-Western Europe also increased slightly in the 1990s.
+The original levels of inequality in access to tertiary education in these countries that were by far the highest (the Inequality index in the 1950s was 66 on average, while it was by far the highest in Portugal and very high in Spain and Turkey) began show a steady decrease in the following decades.
+The Inequality index gradually dropped to as low as the average level of 49 in the 1980s.
+In the 1990s and also after 2000 inequalities in South-Western Europe have been increasing slightly, reaching the value of 52 at present.